 As a society, we all rely on professionals to maintain accurate and relevant knowledge and to give appropriate and unprejudiced advice.
 The CII ensures that we can trust in the competence and conduct of insurance and financial services professionals the world over.

-The knowledge, and how.
+Standards.
+Professionalism.
+Trust.

-..
 The Original Charter

 So far as it remains operative George the fifth by the grace of God of the United Kingdom of Great Britain and Ireland and of the British Dominions beyond the Seas King, Defender of the Faith, to all to whom these Presents shall come, Greeting!